yasuotornado/Anime-Cards/README.md

 Step 3: Click your userstyles icon to bring up the menu then click the tripple dot option in the top right corner and select "Create New Style"

-Step 4: Paste what you selected from the link before inside of "Code 1"
+Step 4: Paste everything you copied in the link before inside of "Code 1"

 Optional
 Step 5: If you're on Chrome you can goto "applies to" and press "Specify" change URL to URL starting with and put https://duelingnexus.com/